ericrqs/Juniper-vMX/README.md

 Note these limitations under OpenStack:
 - Interfaces must be chosen starting from the lowest on a card, with no gaps.
 For example, two connections to the first card must use ge-0-0-0 and ge-0-0-1 instead of arbitrary ports like ge-0-0-3 and ge-0-0-6.
-- Disconnecting one connection and connecting a new one will not work in general.
+- Disconnecting one connection and then connecting a new one will not work in general.
+You could disconnect ge-0-0-0 and try to reconnect ge-0-0-0, but the system would pick something like ge-0-0-5, one greater than the highest interface previously added on that VM.
 The only safe way to disconnect some connection and later connect some connection is to run Disconnect on all connectors for that card and then reconnect all of them, either manually doing Connect on each one in ascending order (ge-0-0-0 first) or making a bulk call ConnectRoutesInReservation that will send them all to